gbellocchi/richie-docs/source/richie-toolchain/sld.rst

 * Adopt *simple data ports* or wires for control parameters, thus with no associated I/O protocol and handshaking signal.

 ------------------
-System Integration
+System integration
 ------------------
-.. _richie_toolchain_root_sld_integration:
+.. _richie_toolchain_sld_integration:

-This phase generates the accelerator interfaces which facilitate the integration inside the Accelerator-Rich HeSoC.
+This phase generates the accelerator interfaces which facilitate the integration inside the accelerator-rich HeSoC.
 These include HW interfaces for data communication and control, as well as SW drivers (API, runtime, HAL).
 The user is asked to provide an *accelerator specification file* describing the characteristics of the accelerator interface, as shown in the example below: